GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Abstract

 \section{Abstract}

 Unlearning in large language models (LLMs) is becoming increasingly important due to regulatory compliance, copyright protection, and privacy concerns.
 However, a key challenge in LLM unlearning is \textit{unintended forgetting}, where the removal of specific data inadvertently impairs the utility of the model and its retention of valuable, desired information.
 While prior work has primarily focused on architectural innovations, the influence of data-level factors on unlearning performance remains underexplored.
 As a result, existing methods often suffer from degraded retention when forgetting high-impact data.
-To address this, we propose \textit{GUARD}—a novel framework for \textit{G}uided \textit{U}nlearning \textit{A}nd \textit{R}etention via \textit{D}ata attribution.
-At its core, GUARD introduces a lightweight proxy data attribution metric tailored for LLM unlearning, which quantifies the ``alignment'' between the forget and retain sets while remaining computationally efficient.
+To address this problem, we propose GUARD — a novel framework for \underline{G}uided \underline{U}nlearning \underline{A}nd \underline{R}etention via \underline{D}ata attribution.
+At its core, GUARD introduces a lightweight proxy data attribution metric tailored for LLM unlearning, which quantifies the ``alignment'' between the Forget and Retain sets while remaining computationally efficient.
 Building on this, we design a novel unlearning objective that assigns \emph{adaptive, nonuniform unlearning weights to samples,} inversely proportional to their proxy attribution scores.
-Through such a reallocation of unlearning power, GUARD mitigates unintended losses in retention.
-We provide rigorous theoretical guarantees that GUARD significantly enhances retention while maintaining forgetting metrics comparable to prior methods.
-Extensive experiments on the TOFU benchmark across multiple LLM architectures demonstrate that GUARD substantially improves utility preservation while ensuring effective unlearning.
-Notably, GUARD reduces utility sacrifice on the Retain Set by up to 194.92\% in terms of Truth Ratio when forgetting 10\% of the training data.
+Through such a reallocation of unlearning power, GUARD mitigates unintended retention loss.
+We also provide rigorous theoretical guarantees that GUARD significantly improves retention while maintaining forgetting metrics comparable to prior methods.
+Extensive experiments on the TOFU and MUSE benchmarks across multiple LLM architectures demonstrate that GUARD reduces utility sacrifice on the TOFU Retain Set by up to 194.92\% in terms of Truth Ratio when forgetting 10\% of the training data, and improves knowledge retention on the MUSE NEWS Retain Set by 16.20\%, with comparable or very moderate increases in privacy loss compared to state-of-the-art methods.